-All SACS students will be required to purchase device insurance.
-This insurance is a once a year fee that will cover the costs of any damages that may occur to the Chromebook.
-The insurance will require that the students assigned Chromebook to be sent out for damages to be fixed.
+All SACS students will have device insurance.
+This insurance is a renewed each year fee and covers the costs of any accidental damages that may occur to the Chromebook.
+This does NOT cover chargers.
+The insurance requires that the students assigned Chromebook be sent out for damages to be fixed.
 While the Chromebook is being fixed, students will be issued a loaner Chromebook.
 If the loaner Chromebook is damaged in the time frame that it is assigned to the student, that student will be responsible for paying any/all damages that occur.
 Insurance will not cover damages that occur on loaner devices.
-See attached sheet for more information.